Voting options for people with disability

 For more information on what assistance is available, you can also read the Enhancing Access brochure (PDF 195KB).

 Before an election, all potential polling places are assessed to determine if they are accessible for people with mobility issues or who are in a wheelchair.
 As polling places are located in existing public buildings and locations, such accessibility cannot always be guaranteed.

 The Commission aims to have as many accessible polling places as possible, and will even use temporary ramps to maximise the number of accessible polling places available for electors.
 Polling places also have reserved parking bays as close to the polling place location as possible for electors with limited mobility.

 Drive-in polling places are available at selected locations in the metropolitan area on polling day for electors with limited mobility.
-This service enables electors to vote without having to leave a vehicle.
+This service enables all visiting electors to vote without having to leave a vehicle.

 Signage at the location will help direct you to this service.
 Polling officials will then assist electors by bringing their ballot papers to the car.

 |Mount Lawley, EM||MTL||Coolbinia Primary School|

 At all other polling places, polling officials are able to take ballot papers out to an elector who has difficulty leaving their car, if requested.

 Hearing and listening aids can be ineffective in environments with a lot of talking or background noise, such as a polling place.
 Audio loops are used to overcome this issue by enhancing the sound of a person’s voice, such as a polling official.
 Audio loops were first trialled at the 2013 State election at selected polling places for use by electors using a hearing or listening aid.

 Polling places with audio loops are advertised with the symbol of access for hearing loss.
 Electors with a hearing or listening aid can switch to ‘T’ to use the system.